 “We are working with the local communities and elected representatives to highlight the dangers, and, as part of this would urge everyone involved to put safety first this summer.

 “Also remember – don’t be tempted to attach posters, signs or flags to any part of the electricity network.
-This makes it really difficult for NIE Networks’ emergency crews to restore electricity supplies if there has been a fault and will result in customers being off supply for longer than is necessary.”
+This is not only very dangerous but makes it really difficult for NIE Networks’ emergency crews to restore electricity supplies if there has been a fault and will result in customers being off supply for longer than is necessary.”

 If you need guidance or have any questions please contact NIE Networks immediately on 03457 643 643 or visit nienetworks.co.uk.